That One Day You Regret Having a Portal for a Cat Flap

-“Enough joking,” she said doing her best to appear stern but failing miserably,” Now come on.”
-The two of them made their way out, crossing the street to get to the bookstore across the street.
+“Enough joking,” she said, doing her best to appear stern but failing miserably,” Now come on.”
+The two of them made their way out, crossing the street to get to the bookstore.

 Harry flipped through the yellowed pages.
 A faint silvery sheen appeared around the book.
 Gradually, it began to turn to a dull green.
 He continued to turn till the color change was complete.
 Then, putting the book back, he strode confidently into the wall behind the shelf.
 He blinked and covered his eyes as they arrived in a well lit room.
 Why on Earth do they have to make the lights so bright all the time?
 As he squinted at the wall behind him, he saw Rose enter after him, looking a lot less affected by the light.

 He turned towards the other side.
 In front of them, set neatly into three alcoves in the wall, stood three simple wooden doors.
 Each one was labelled with a number.
 Above the doors a simple plaque was engraved with the letters S.W.O.R.D.(Strategic Worldwide Operations and Reconnaissance Division.)
 One more mission to add to the record.
 Taking a deep breath, Harry walked towards the door with number 3 inscribed on it.
 He put his palm on the door and waited for the door to scan it.
 After Rose followed suit, the door slid open to reveal a large metal elevator.

 “So, you think they made any headway on the case?” he asked once they were inside.